melikabrkic18001422/se-project-backend/ReadMe.md

-# ECommerce App
+# Flight booking
- a simple app that manages customers orders and notifications
+ a simple app that manages customers flights

 ## Table of contents